-Click here to learn more about what happens when you mix and acid and a base.
+Click here to learn more about what happens when you mix an acid and a base.

-Step 2: Have the adult cut the top of the lemon off (cut a littler deeper so you can squeeze the juice out)
+Have the adult cut the top of the lemon off (cut a little deeper so you can squeeze the juice out)

-Step 3: Have the kids squeeze the juice out into a small bowl.
+Have the kids squeeze the juice out into a small bowl or cup.

 Step 6: Add a small amount of dish soap (this will make the eruption more bubbly).

 Step 7: Pour the lemon juice back into the lemon.

 Step 8: Add a spoonful of baking soda and watch your volcano erupt (it will happen immediately).
 To get a bigger eruption you can have the children mix inside the lemon.